Rust Web Programming: A hands-on guide to developing fast and secure web apps with the Rust programming language

 About the author

-Maxwell Flitton is a Software Engineer who works at a financial tech company called Monolith AI.
-In 2011, Maxwell achieved his Bachelor of Science in Nursing degree from the University of Lincoln, UK.
-While working 12 hours shifts in the A and E departments of hospitals, Maxwell obtained another degree in Physics from The Open University in the UK and then moved one to another milestone, with a Postgrad Diploma in Physics and Engineering in Medicine from UCL in London.
-He developed an open source machine learning deployment software called DeployML which can be downloaded via pip and occasionally he teaches computational medicine at Imperial College London every now and then.
+Maxwell Flitton is a software engineer who works for the open source financial loss modeling foundation OasisLMF.
+In 2011, Maxwell achieved his Bachelor of Science degree in nursing from the University of Lincoln, UK.
+While working 12-hour shifts in the A&E departments of hospitals, Maxwell obtained another degree in physics from the Open University in the UK and then moved on to another milestone, with a postgraduate diploma in physics and engineering in medicine from UCL in London.
+He's worked on numerous projects such as medical simulation soft ware for the German government and supervising computational medicine students at Imperial College London.
+He also has experience in financial tech and Monolith AI.

 Rate this ebook